Eden Ben Basat

-Eden Ben Basat (עדן בן בסט; born 8 September 1986) was an Israeli professional footballer who played for the Israeli Premier League side Hapoel Haifa.
+Eden Ben Basat (עדן בן בסט; born 8 September 1986) is a former Israeli professional footballer who played for the Israeli Premier League side Hapoel Haifa.
 At the international level, Ben Basat was capped from the under-17 level onward and is now a member of the Israeli national squad.

 Early life

 Ben Basat was born in Kiryat Haim, Israel, to a Jewish family.

 He is the nephew of the legendary defender Eitan Aharoni, who also played for Maccabi Haifa and Hapoel Haifa.

 Club career

 Ben Basat grew up in the red side of Haifa, at Hapoel Haifa, but moved to the youth academy of Maccabi Haifa.
 In the U-16 team, he averaged more than 20 goals per season.
 Ben Basat played for every national team in Israel.
 Ronny Levy promoted him to the first team of Maccabi Haifa, and he made his first appearance on 19 December 2004 against Hapoel Nazareth Illit.

 Ben Basat was the only Israeli selected to play an England Schools under-18 team with the Rest of the World Schools XI in a match to celebrate the 2004 centenary of the English Schools' Football Association.
 In this game he scored one of the goals.

 At the end of the 2009–10 Israeli Premier League, Ben Basat negotiated the purchase of his player card with Maccabi Haifa.
 The negotiated fee settled upon was US$50,000.